dansmyers/HonorsThesisGuide/README.md

 If you get stuck on something, work to get yourself unstuck as soon as possible.
 Don't spend an entire week or more blocked and unable to make progress because of a technical issue, or because of something you don't understand and can't answer on your own in a reasonable timeframe.

-In general, if you spend an entire daily research session stuck on one issue, let me know so we can debug it together.
+In general, if you spend an entire daily research session stuck on one issue, let your advisor know so you can debug it together.

 ### Research Journal